FWKMultiverse/FWK-Multiverse/README.md

 ## 💖 A Call for Support: Powering the Next Wave of AI Innovation

-To push the boundaries of what is possible, especially in fields like Reinforcement Learning and Large Language Models, computational power is not just a facilitator—it is a fundamental requirement.
+To push the boundaries of what's possible, especially in fields like Reinforcement Learning and Large Language Models, computational power isn't just a facilitator—it's a fundamental requirement.
 Currently, my progress is constrained by the limitations of my existing hardware.

+**As a newcomer, I've poured my efforts into designing these advanced architectures, but due to significant resource constraints—specifically low GPU power and insufficient RAM—I'm currently unable to run these complex systems to generate and showcase concrete results.** The theory and architecture are solid, but the practical execution is bottlenecked.

-**I am seeking financial support specifically to upgrade my computer.**
+This is precisely why **I'm seeking financial support: to upgrade my computer.**

 A more powerful machine, equipped with a high-end GPU, will directly enable me to:
-1.  **Train More Complex Models:** My current setup struggles with the VRAM and processing demands of larger models like those in Project 3 (Multi-Agent LLM).
+1.  **Train More Complex Models:** My current setup struggles with the VRAM and processing demands of larger models.
 An upgrade would allow for training larger, more capable agents and exploring state-of-the-art architectures.
 2.  **Accelerate Research & Development:** Iteration speed is critical in AI.
 Faster training cycles mean I can experiment with more hypotheses, fine-tune models more effectively, and ultimately innovate at a much faster pace.
-3.  **Produce Demonstrable Results:** With adequate hardware, I can finally run my systems at their full potential and generate concrete, shareable results—such as live trading performance, Numerai competition rankings, and interactive demos of the game development AI.
+3.  **Produce Demonstrable Results:** With adequate hardware, I can finally run my systems at their full potential and generate concrete, shareable results—such as live trading performance, Numerai competition rankings, and interactive demos.
 This moves my work from theoretical architecture to proven application.

 Your support would be a direct investment in my potential and would be instrumental in unlocking the next stage of my projects.
 Every contribution, big or small, makes a significant difference.